aospapp/aosp/tools/metalava/FORMAT.md

    and methods until they start appearing), and some were deliberate changes, such as dropping the "final" modifier in front of every member if the containing class is final.

 2. The "new" format, which is described below, and is used in Android Q. This format adds new information, such as annotations, parameter names and default values, as well as cleans up a number of things (such as dropping java.lang. prefixes on types, etc)

-3. This is format v2, but will all nullness annotations replaced by a Kotlin-syntax, e.g. "?" for nullable types, "!" for unknown/platform types, and no suffix for non-nullable types.
-The initial plan was to include this in format v2, but it was deferred since type-use annotations introduces somple complexities in the implementation.
+3. This is format v2, but with all nullness annotations replaced by a Kotlin-syntax, e.g. "?" for nullable types, "!" for unknown/platform types, and no suffix for non-nullable types.
+The initial plan was to include this in format v2, but it was deferred since type-use annotations introduces some complexities in the implementation.

 ## Motivation